Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 “The data doesn’t mean anything on its own.
 Target’s good at figuring out the really clever questions.” — Eric Siegel, Founder of Predictive Analytics World

-Predictive models identify customer trends and behaviours using past and present data, helping determine possible outcomes of customer interactions and helping retailers prepare for future interactions.
+Predictive models identify customer trends and behaviours using historical and current data, helping determine potential outcomes of customer interactions and enabling retailers to prepare for future interactions.

-Retailers have changed from being reactive with respect to making customer-related decisions to proactively developing strategic plans that offer the most appropriate opportunities (consumer products) to their customers when the customers are most likely to take action.
+Retailers have shifted from being reactive in making customer-related decisions to proactively developing strategic plans that offer the most appropriate opportunities (consumer products) to customers when they are most likely to act.

-There are numerous aspects of ecommerce that should be considered when building accurate predictive models.
+There are numerous aspects of ecommerce to consider when building accurate predictive models.

 Source: Predictive Analytics World